-The fair value of publicly traded derivatives, securities and investments is based on quoted market values at the reporting date.
-In the case of an asset held by the Company, the current bid price is used as a measure of fair value.
+The fair value of publicly traded derivatives, securities and investments is based on the quoted market prices at the reporting date.
+In the case of an asset held by the Company, the exit bid price is used as a measure of fair value.
 In the case of a liability held, the current offer or asking price is used as a measure of fair value.
 Mid-market prices are used as a measure of fair value where there are matching asset and liability positions.

-In assessing the fair value of non-traded derivatives and other financial instruments, the Company uses a variety of methods and assumptions that are based on market conditions and risks existing at each reporting date.
+In assessing the fair value of non-publicly traded financial instruments, the Company uses a variety of valuation methods which take into consideration input assumptions which are based, as far as possible, on objective market information and risks existing at each reporting date.
 Quoted market prices or dealer quotes for the same or similar instruments are used for the majority of securities, long-term investments and long-term debt.
-Other techniques, such as option pricing models, estimated discounted value of future cash flows, replacement cost, termination cost and net asset values of underlying investee entities, are used to determine fair value for all remaining financial instruments.
+Other valuation techniques, such as option pricing models, discounted cash flows, replacement cost and net asset values of underlying investee entities, are used to determine fair values.